nais/doc/docs/auth/explanations/README.md

 ### Sessions

-When an end-user authenticates themselves, they receive a session.
+When an end-user logs in and authenticates themselves, they receive a session.
-Sessions are stored server-side and are managed by the login proxy; we only store a session identifier at the end-user's user agent.
+Sessions are stored server-side and are managed by the login proxy.

 A session has three possible states: